k4j8/outlook-move-to-thread/README.md

 Run `LoadUserForm` in `ListThread.bas` to start the macro.
 It is recommended to create a toolbar shortcut button to this subroutine.

 ## Contributing
 Pull requests, issues, and feature suggestions are welcome.
+All code in pull requests must be tested in Outlook and exported directly from the program to ensure import compatibility.

 ## Acknowledgements
 Much of the code has been copied and edited from various sites and forums.
 Credit to original sources is given in the code where applicable.